-10.1.1.
-The MS administration (or contractor) will fill in the IDQA on the acquisition page of G4CAP within 8 working days after the image has been delivered.
-This action will allow the JRC to obtain QC records (QCRs) on products and on the delivery performance of the FW contractor.

-- 10.1.2.
-If an MS administration experiences a delay in nominating a contractor, the MS administration will have to perform all the necessary actions by itself.
-This means that the MS administration will act as a contractor in G4CAP, to avoid delaying the process. - 10.1.3.
-When an acquisition has passed its IDQA, the JRC will set the acquisition as 'ready to be invoiced' and move it to the 'basket' of invoiceable acquisitions. - 10.1.4.
-If the required IDQA is not filled in by the MS administration (or contractor) in 8 working days (maximum 12 calendar days) from delivery of the imagery, the IDQA status will be assumed to be 'accepted', to allow its timely categorisation as invoiceable.
-Although the contractual relation is between the JRC and the FW contractor, in these cases an automatic notification will be sent via G4CAP to the responsible MS administration and contractor stating that they will not be able to file any complaint on any image characteristics that could have been discovered in the IDQA.
+- 10.1.1 The MS administration (or contractor) will fill in the IDQA on the acquisition page of GCAP within 8 working days after the image has been delivered.
+This action will allow the JRC to obtain QC records (QCRs) on products and on the delivery performance of the FW contractor. - 10.1.2 If an MS administration experiences a delay in nominating a contractor, the MS administration will have to perform all the necessary actions by itself.
+This means that the MS administration will act as a contractor in GCAP, to avoid delaying the process. - 10.1.3 When an acquisition has passed its IDQA, the JRC will set the acquisition as 'ready to be invoiced' and move it to the 'basket' of invoiceable acquisitions. - 10.1.4 If the required IDQA is not filled in by the MS administration (or contractor) in 8 working days (maximum 12 calendar days) from delivery of the imagery, the IDQA status will be assumed to be 'accepted', to allow its timely categorisation as invoiceable.
+Although the contractual relation is between the JRC and the FW contractor, in these cases an automatic notification will be sent via GCAP to the responsible MS administration and contractor stating that they will not be able to file any complaint on any image characteristics that could have been discovered in the IDQA.
 This means that all imagery that was delivered more than 12 calendar days previously will be classified as IDQA/Accepted and categorised as invoiceable at the beginning of each month.
-Exemption from the above workflow is granted to acquisitions on which the MS administration/contractor has already filed a complaint (see below). - 10.1.5.
-If a MS administration (or contractor) experiences a proven technical malfunction in performing an IDQA within the required time, the JRC must be informed and, if this is confirmed, the IDQA will be put on hold and not automatically accepted. - 10.1.6.
-If, in the IDQA procedure, the MS administration (or contractor) notes that the image area delivered8 does not match the area specified by the FW contractor, it will note this discrepancy and upload a corrected shapefile in G4CAP.
-The JRC will have a final validation role in cases of non-compliance. - 10.1.7.
-If, in the IDQA procedure, the MS administration (or contractor) notes that the metadata on which sensor acquired the imagery are wrong, or that the received image mode is not the requested one, it will be able to correct it directly in G4CAP when performing the IDQA.
+Exemption from the above workflow is granted to acquisitions on which the MS administration/contractor has already filed a complaint (see below). - 10.1.5 If a MS administration (or contractor) experiences a proven technical malfunction in performing an IDQA within the required time, the JRC must be informed and, if this is confirmed, the IDQA will be put on hold and not automatically accepted. - 10.1.6 If, in the IDQA procedure, the MS administration (or contractor) notes that the image area delivered does not match the area specified by the FW contractor, it will note this discrepancy and upload a corrected shapefile in GCAP.
+The JRC will have a final validation role in cases of non-compliance. - 10.1.7 If, in the IDQA procedure, the MS administration (or contractor) notes that the metadata on which sensor acquired the imagery are wrong, or that the received image mode is not the requested one, it will be able to correct it directly in GCAP when performing the IDQA.
 The system will trigger an automatic correction notification to IPs and FWCs.
-In the latter case, the acquisition will be redelivered in the correct image mode. - 10.1.8.
-An AR is closed only after the whole area has been imaged and the acquisitions have been accepted through the IDQA by the contractor (unless other circumstance cause closure; for example, the AW comes to an end). - 10.1.9.
-If the IDQA is not satisfactory for any other reason, the FW contractor and the MS administration (or contractor) shall solve the situation bilaterally by either an acceptance by the MS administration (or contractor), or a reproduction (e.g. different product type or product of specified quality) or a partial or complete re-task by the FW contractor.
-If no agreement is reached, the FW contractor will report to the JRC, which has a final decisive role in determining the action to be undertaken.
-The relevant provisions of the FWC [1] shall apply.
+In the latter case, the acquisition will be re-delivered in the correct image mode. - 10.1.8 An AR is closed only after the whole area has been imaged and the acquisitions have been accepted through the IDQA by the contractor (unless other circumstance cause closure; for example, the AW comes to an end).

-8 Calculated (rounded to whole km2) as the intersection between the validated acquisition (using final ephemeris data) and the zone in geographic projection UTM/WGS 84.
+&lt;sup>8 Calculated (rounded to whole km2) as the intersection between the validated acquisition (using final ephemeris data) and the zone in geographic projection UTM/WGS 84.